andreafalletti/hyprland-/Configuring-Hyprland.md

 difference is that all the variables that didn't have a section are now in the section `general`.

 There is no "reload" keybind.
-The config is reloaded the moment yoi save it.
+The config is reloaded the moment you save it.

 Refer to the example config in `/examples/hyprland.conf` to see, well... an example.